Key Dates for Your 2022 Christmas Marketing

 December 14 – FREE Shipping Day

 Many retailers offer free UPS or FedEx shipping for any purchase made on this day.
-Free shipping works out well for many people; procrastinators have until that day to start their shopping, and store owners get the extra sales.
-Free shipping could be a deciding factor for some, so be sure to let them know.
+Free shipping works out well for many people; procrastinators have until that day to start shopping, and store owners get the extra sales.
+For some, free shipping could be a deciding factor, so be sure to let them know.

 December 15 – Ground Shipping Day

 Ground Shipping Day is the last day you can ship packages by ground and have them arrive by Christmas Eve or sooner.
 This date is an excellent reminder for your customers, so be sure to let them know ahead of time.

 OK, procrastinators, this is your final (boarding) call!
 Businesses interested in catching the last of the Christmas shoppers can offer e-gift cards.
 Once payment is processed, cards can be emailed to the buyer.
 If you do send out an email blast to any known stragglers on your list.